-However, the best option still remains to get Internet in your apartment.
+In terms of internet, the best option still remains to get it in your apartment.
 This will involve more dealing with Chinese bureaucracy (another reason for coming earlier), but once you're done you can connect at home and it is reasonably cheap.
+And at least when the eternally variable connection speed slows to a crawl you'll be in your own home, able to curse as loudly as you like without getting funny looks.